Mordechai Vanunu

 Vanunu spent 18 years in prison, including more than 11 in solitary confinement, though no such restriction is mentioned in Israel's penal code, nor imposed by his verdict.
-Released from prison in 2004, he was further subjected to a broad array of restrictions on his speech and his movement, and arrested several times for violations of his parole terms, giving interviews to foreign journalists and attempting to leave Israel.
-He claims having suffered "cruel and barbaric treatment" at the hands of prison authorities, and suggests that these would have been different if he had not converted to Christianity.
+Released from prison in 2004, he was further subjected to a broad array of restrictions on his speech and his movement and arrested several times for violations of his parole terms, giving interviews to foreign journalists and attempting to leave Israel.
+He claims to have suffered from "cruel and barbaric treatment" at the hands of prison authorities and suggests that things would have been different if he had not converted to Christianity.

-In 2007, Vanunu was sentenced to six months in prison for violating terms of his parole.
+In 2007 Vanunu was sentenced to six months in prison for violating terms of his parole.
 The sentence was considered unusually severe even by the prosecution, who expected a suspended sentence.
-However, in May 2010, Vanunu was arrested again and sentenced to three months in jail on a charge that he had met foreigners, in violation of conditions of his 2004 release from jail.
-In response, Amnesty International issued a press release in July 2007, stating that "The organisation considers Mordechai Vanunu to be a prisoner of conscience and calls for his immediate and unconditional release."
+In response, Amnesty International issued a press release in July 2007, stating that "The organization considers Mordechai Vanunu to be a prisoner of conscience and calls for his immediate and unconditional release."
+In May 2010 Vanunu was arrested again and sentenced to three months in jail on a charge that he had met foreigners, in violation of conditions of his 2004 release from prison.

-Vanunu has been characterized internationally as a whistleblower and by Israel as a traitor.
-Daniel Ellsberg has referred to him as "the preeminent hero of the nuclear era".
+Vanunu has been characterized internationally as a whistleblower.
+American whistleblower Daniel Ellsberg has referred to him as "the preeminent hero of the nuclear era".
 In 1987, he was awarded the Right Livelihood Award for "his courage and self-sacrifice in revealing the extent of Israel's nuclear weapons program".
+Israel regards Vanunu as a traitor.
+In the Israeli media, he is known as the "atomic spy" (Hebrew: מרגל האטום; [meʁaˈɡel haʔaˈtom]).